ucsb-pstat115/web/_info/syllabus.md

 ## Exams

-Exams will be take-home.
+We will decide 1-2 weeks in advance whether the exams will be in person or take-home (depending on whether we are still remote).
 More information will be available later in the course.

 ## Late Policy<a name="late-policy"></a>